Why is investing in the best email marketing software tool for your company important?

-I have a long history with Keap when they were known as InfusionSoft, even attending their InfusionSoft University at their offices in Phoenix back in the day.
-Always having a powerful software stack, actually using it was always a challenge for me and many users.
-I am hoping that with Keap they have made their product easier to use.
+I have a long history with Keap, going back to when they were known as InfusionSoft.
+I even attended their InfusionSoft University at their offices in Phoenix back in the day.
+Although they have always had a powerful software stack, actually using it was always a challenge for me and many users.
+I am hoping that Keap has made their product easier to use.

-Monthly Pricing: varies based on level of service and number of contacts.
+Monthly pricing varies based on level of service and number of contacts.
 The least expensive plan, which provides basic email marketing and CRM functionality, is $79 per month for one user and 500 contacts.
 As you can see the business model is more geared towards enterprises, but if you want to make them your strategic engine for small business CRM and marketing, the investment would be a wise one to make to turn leads into customers and build email workflows.

-Mailchimp is the default beginner’s email marketing software today as Constant Contact was back in the day.
+Mailchimp is the default beginner’s email marketing software today, just as Constant Contact was back in the day.
 Mailchimp became the default because of their free plan and the many easy email templates they offer to users.
 Unlike more advanced email templates, however, most templates are extremely basic and available templates are severely limited to free users.

-Small subscriber list and a smaller budget?
-Mailchimp is an excellent choice, because if you have fewer than 2,000 subscribers it’s free.
+Do you have a small subscriber list and a smaller budget?
+Mailchimp is an excellent choice, because if you have fewer than 2,000 subscribers, it’s free.
 Besides the low cost, however, Mailchimp is also easy to use.
 That’s especially true if you’re sending simple messages like the community group newsletter to a few people.
 Since it’s free, you could even use it to email family and friends with the latest on your adoption fundraiser, for instance.
-The program also has the analytics and other basic features you’ll need to start a new business.
+The program also has the detailed analytics and other basic customer insights features you’ll need to start a new business.

-Monthly Pricing: depends mostly on the services you need.
+Monthly pricing for Mailchimp depends mostly on the services you need.
 After you’ve reached 2,000 subscribers, the cheapest option is $10 monthly for their Essentials plan.
 At 2,500 subscribers their Essentials and Standard plans are $30 / $50 while at 10,000 subscribers are $75 / $100.

 I have recently started using MailerLite’s email marketing software platform and am a big fan of its simplicity and ease of use while delivering on the functionality of much more expensive solutions with tagging, automations, and pop-up forms.

 For those of you who prefer a “no frills” email provider, MailerLite is a great option that has a limited-feature free plan for smaller lists.
 It also has a limit on how many monthly emails you can send, which makes it great for freelancers.
 Even the paid version has fairly limited functionality, however.
 Even so, there are some email and newsletter templates for customers to use.
 They also include basic automation features such as the sending of welcome and order confirmation emails, which are great to make sure you are reaching your target audiences immediately after signing up for your newsletters.

-Monthly Pricing: The free plan is limited to 1,000 contacts as 12,000 emails.
+MailerLite has a free plan that is limited to 1,000 contacts and 12,000 emails.
 However, for $10 per month, that same size list loses its quantity cap.
 Up to 2,500 users will cost $15 while 10,000 users will only cost you $50.
-From a cost-performance perspective, it’s hard to beat MailerLite.
+From a cost-performance perspective, it’s hard to beat MailerLite as a campaign builder.